 Davies & MacAdam 301

 Length x diameter: 17.1 x 7.9 cm (6 3/4 x 3 1/8 in.)

 Not On View

-Funerary cone of reddish clay with tapering cone element well preserved.
+Funerary cone of reddish clay with tapering cone element broken off and missing.
 Circular stamp on head with hieroglyphic text in undivided register to identify the owner.
 The text reads: “Fourth Prophet of Amen, Neferhotep, True-of-Voice” (Hm-nTr 4-nw n Imn nfr-Htp mAa xrw).

 Funerary cones were components of a frieze, inserted above the doors of private tombs, particularly in the Theban region.
 They have been variously interpreted as: name-plates of sorts to identify the tomb owner, decorative memorials, boundary markers for a tomb, dummy bread loaves or meat offerings, symbolic roof beams, or (for the visible circular head) depictions of the sun disk.

 For other cones of this tomb owner see: Res.72.339; 72.1816; 72.1817; 72.1818; 72.1819.

 Davies and Macadam, A Corpus of Inscribed Egyptian Funerary Cones (1957), type #301.

 Probably from Sheikh Abd el-Qurna (Thebes).
 By 1836: Robert Hay Collection, Linplum, Scotland; 1863: to his son, Robert James Alexander Hay; 1868-1872: Way Collection, Boston (purchased by Samuel A. Way through London dealers Rollin and Feuardent, 27 Haymarket); 1872: given to the MFA by Samuel's son, C. Granville Way.

 (Accession Date: June 238, 1872)